MyPureCloud/genesys-messenger-transport-mobile-sdk/shared/README.md

-# Compose Multiplatform Template - Shared Module
+# Compose Multiplatform TestBed - Shared Module

-This module contains the shared code for a Compose Multiplatform messaging application template, demonstrating best practices for cross-platform development with Kotlin Multiplatform and Compose Multiplatform.
+This module contains the shared code for a Compose Multiplatform testbed application, providing a developer-focused interface for testing and monitoring messaging client operations across Android and iOS platforms.

 ## 🏗️ Architecture